- “Exceptional circumstances” doesn’t exempt you from all the rules

 Taking into account [the child’s] best interests as a primary consideration, it would not be reasonable to expect the child to leave the UK.

-Showing what is “reasonable” is somewhat easier than to show that there are exceptional circumstances in cases where children are not involved.
+Showing what is “reasonable” is somewhat easier than showing that there are exceptional circumstances in cases where children are not involved.

 Paragraph EX.1(b) regulates cases where: